vivek0240/gplayforAndroid/gapps‐config-for-OnePlus-X's-OxygenOS.md

-The main purpose of this specific gapps-config for OnePlus X's OxygenOS is to remove the stock GApps and reinstall them using Open GApps packages (stock or higher) and also to offer you the chance to install only that GApps that you want.
+The main purpose of this specific gapps-config for OnePlus X's OxygenOS is to remove the stock GApps and reinstall them using Open GApps packages (stock or higher) and also to offer you the chance to install only those Google Apps that you want on your device.

-You personalize this gapps-config to meet your demands.
+You can personalize this gapps-config to meet your demands.
 To do so please read [Advanced Features and Options](https://github.com/opengapps/opengapps/wiki/Advanced-Features-and-Options).

 This gapps-config is organized in 2 steps: